Clinical Athletic Trainer

 Possible lifting, bending, walking, kneeling, stretching, and stooping.
 Requires eyehand coordination and manual dexterity to allow for suture or staple removal.
 Requires normal hearing and eyesight to allow for patient interaction and transfer of patient information from the patient to pen chart.
 Need to have the ability to handle high amounts of stress.

 Typical Working Conditions:

 Fast paced orthopedic medical practice environment.
 Occasional night or early morning hours as well as the possibility for overtime.
 Must be able to adjust and adapt to changing conditions.

 - Responsible for following new patient care from check in to check out.

 - Liaison between patient, medical assistant, physician or physician office staff.

-- Responsible for escorting patients from the registration lounge to the exam room, cast room, or Xray
+- Responsible for escorting patients from the registration lounge to the exam room, cast room, or Xray waiting area.

 - Responsible for data collection and data entry (patient history).